Iranian identity booklet: Elimination of spouse name

-It is possible to eliminate spouse's name after divorce under certain conditions in Iran.
+Under certain conditions, it is possible to eliminate a spouse's name after divorce.

+Replacement

+When a replacement copy of an identity booklet is issued, the centre of each new page is stamped with the word "duplicate" (المثنی, almosana) and a new date of issue is indicated.

 Invalidation

 The identity booklet is revoked in two conditions: one is renunciation of Iranian nationality law and the other is death.